COMP2150-24s1/level-design-assessment-Ronitium/README.md

 ### 2.7.
 Weapon Pickup (Staff)

-Staff was added to the game because there will be enimies or other mechanics that requires a staff
+Staff was added to the game because there will be enemies or other mechanics that requires a staff

 ### 2.8.
 Chompers